 “This is a special place where you can enjoy delicious modern European small plates in a unique space, a must-visit for food fanatics,” Homegirl London

 Primeur Restaurant Menu

-You’ll find the constantly changing menu chalked up on a board in the restaurant and a picture scrawled on a piece of paper on Instagram if you’re lucky.
+You’ll find the constantly changing menu chalked up on a board in the restaurant and a picture scribbled on a piece of paper on Instagram if you’re lucky.
 There aren’t any paper versions of the menu so take a picture on your phone when you arrive so you don’t have to turn around and squint.
-The emphasis is on small plates for sharing but we pretty much stuck to our own dishes.
-On our visit, we started with Jamon de Teruel which is the oldest Spanish cured ham with a protected designation of origin.
-Apparently, the pigs are fed on grain grown in Teruel which means it has low levels of cholesterol.
+The emphasis is on small plates for sharing but we pretty much stuck to our dishes.
+On our visit, we started with Jamon de Teruel, which is the oldest Spanish cured ham with a protected designation of origin.
+The pigs are fed on grain grown in Teruel, which means it has low levels of cholesterol.
 Or you could try the Fennel Salami.
-Our friends ordered both and raved about these two dishes which they absolutely loved.
+Our friends ordered both and raved about these two dishes which they loved.